OpenClassrooms-Student-Center/Software-Architect-Project-5/artefacts/architecture/architecture-contract-development/README.md

 ## Acceptance Procedure
 _Agree on the *process* to be used for acceptance/sign-off._

+# Change of Scope Procedures
+_Describe a procedure for handling changes in scope_
+1. ..
+1. ..
+1. ..

 ## Conformance requirements
 _Agree on a framework for assessing a single or multiple levels of Conformance to this agreement_